 My response was simple, “I wasn’t good enough”

-She proceeded to tell me that this event didn’t result in manifestation of the psoriasis but it certainly was a catalyst for it and the instigator to a belief system you carried with you for life.
+She proceeded to tell me that this event didn’t result in the manifestation of my psoriasis but it certainly was a catalyst for it and the instigator to a belief system you carried with you for life.
 Now at 44, I certainly have done a lot of work to resolve this belief system and the subsequent issues that followed as a result of these emotions manifesting but it wasn’t easy and they certainly can pop up from time to time in specific situations that can trigger this emotion.

 So, if you are dealing with a chronic illness and more specifically a skin condition, are there any defining moments in your life that changed your own perception of yourself?